iamctodd/three-minute/README.md

 ### License

-All parts of Skeleton are free to use and abuse under the [open-source MIT license](https://github.com/dhg/Skeleton/blob/master/LICENSE.md).
+Free to use and abuse under the [open-source MIT license](https://github.com/dhg/Skeleton/blob/master/LICENSE.md).